Doomlands/blookethack/README.md

+Daily alert ❗❗❗❗❗❗ correct answer will give you the answer for just one question so that teachers or classmates won´t expose you when you get every answer right.

 Hey guys I took a break for about 5 months I am back now so will try to make regular updates for the codes.
 Right now only add tokens and flood game codes are running but I will try to make some more.
 Thanks all of you guys for the likes and I hope to hit 20 likes soon!

 MENU IS NOW UP AND RUNNING!